Atlas Shrugged (film series)

 Atlas Shrugged is a trilogy of American science fiction drama films.
 The series, adaptations of Ayn Rand's 1957 novel of the same title, are subtitled Part I (2011), Part II (2012) and Part III (2014); the last sometimes includes Who Is John Galt? in the title.
+The series as a whole received highly negative reviews and was a box-office bomb.

 Synopsis

 The films take place in a dystopian United States, wherein many of society's most prominent and successful industrialists abandon their fortunes as the government shifts the nation towards socialism, making aggressive new regulations, taking control of industries, while picking winners and losers.